HWPC Website

 Using the Jolojo URL mapping system we made sure that any old URLs were mapped to the new URL and forwarded on a 301 HTTP header.
 This tells Google and other Search Engines (yes there are others..) that the old URL has been moved permanently to a new URL.

-Calendar development
+Calendar Development

 It was at this stage that we handed over the Calendar functionality for beta testing.
 This proved to be very interesting as it is one thing conceptualising functionality but quite another seeing it being used and listening to users feedback (and yes, seeing how users can break your lovely new feature in ways you never imagined it would be used).
 We went through three revisions, tweaking and improving until we and our client was happy with the ease of use, error catching and stability.